 Church Street Karuizawa (チャーチストリート軽井沢)

-Towards the end of Old Karuizawa Ginza Street, there is a two-story shopping mall called Church Street.
+Towards the end of the Old Karuizawa Ginza Street, there is a two-story shopping mall called Church Street.
 It is a “street” filled with around 20 cafes, restaurants, and boutique stores that leads to Karuizawa St. Paul’s Catholic Church.
-When events such as flea markets are not held in the courtyard, it is a nice space to take a break from all the shopping you might have done the last few hours.
+When events such as flea markets are not held in the courtyard, it is a nice space to take a break from all the shopping you have done over the last few hours.
 So if you love shopping, Church Street Karuizawa is definitely the spot that should be on your itinerary!

 If you are a foodie, stop by Creperie Angelina (クレープリー・アンジェリーナ).
 The crepes there are amazing!